mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Complex Actions

-A Complex Action requires concentration and/or finesse.
-Only one Complex Action is possible per Turn.
-A character who wishes to take a Complex Action may also take a Free Action thatturn, but no Simple Actions are possible.
+A Major Action requires concentration and/or finesse.
+Only one Major Action is possible per Turn.
+A character who wishes to take a Major Action may also take a Free Action thatturn, but no Minor Actions are possible.

 - Disengage
 - Dodge/Full Defense